emadmoenes/Egypt_Tourist_Guide_BLOC/README.md

 ## Project General Description

 The **Egypt Tourist Guide** is a mobile application designed to help tourists explore landmarks, museums, and attractions across various Egyptian governorates.
 The app provides a user-friendly interface for discovering popular places, saving favorites, and managing user profiles.
-This project aims to enhance the tourism experience by offering curated suggestions and personalization. manages state using Bloc. (in controllers folder)
+This project aims to enhance the tourism experience by offering curated suggestions and personalization. it manages state using Bloc. (in controllers folder)

 The app contains four Blocs:
   - PlacesBloc.